-Information on water use in Montana prior to 1980 is extremely limited because of a lack of accurate withdrawal-rate data.
+Information on water use in Montana prior to 1980 is extremely limited because of a lack of accurate withdrawal rate data.
 While communities have the best opportunity to record water use, in most instances only new delivery systems are equipped to measure discharge.
-Similarly, rural, agricultural and industrial water users often have no means of measurement, and only estimates can be made for these values.
+Similarly, rural, agricultural and industrial water users often have no means of measurement and only estimates can be made for these values.
 However, Montana is presently quantifying its water use and consumption through a water-right adjudication program.
 This program is being implemented through the Department of Natural Resources and Conservation under Senate Bill No. 76.
-All water-use applications are to be filed by April 30, 1982, and then will be reviewed and summarized.
+All water-use applications are to be filed by April 30, 1982 and then will be reviewed and summarized.
 Better estimates of precise ground-water and surface-water use will become available after that date.

-Major uses of ground water in the Great Plains region are for irrigation, municipalities, industry, rural domestic use and livestock.
-Table I-4 is a summary, by county, from MBMG's well appropriation files of the various well uses in this region.
+Major uses of ground water in the Great Plains region are for irrigation, municipalities, industry, rural domestic use, and livestock.
+Table I-4 is a summary by county of the various well uses in this region.
 Most of these wells are completed in the Quaternary alluvium or Tertiary and Cretaceous aquifers, although deeper aquifers are exploited locally.
-The cumulative total of ground water withdrawn from the Great Plains region is approximatley 114.41 million gallons per day (mgd), or 351.24 acre-feet per day.
-This value for ground water represents about 2 percent of the total amount of water diverted within the Great Plains region, a value much lower than for most other western states.
-Even though 2 percent is a small percentage, ground water is the only viable source of potable water that can and will be further developed now that surface-water supplies are overappropriated in this region.
+The cumulative total of ground water withdrawn from the Great Plains region is approximately 114.41 million gallons per day (mgd) or 56.68 acre-feet per day.
+This value for ground water represents about two percent of the total amount of water diverted within the Great Plains region, a value much lower than for most other Western states.
+Even though two percent is a small percentage, ground water is the only viable source of potable water that can and will be further developed now that surface-water supplies are over-appropriated in this region.

-TABLE | - 4
+TABLE 1-4